+HOW THE APOSTLES TRAINED Meet by appointment.
 Instruct in pastoral care of gatherings.
+Trainees remain as elders leading gatherings.
 Commend them to God and his grace.
+Demonstrate humility, even tears.
 Covet no one's money.

-Pray with trainees about their gatherings.
+Teach anything profitable, eventually Pray with trainees about their gatherings. everything.
 Extend training to four generations, or more.
+In public and from house to house.
 Appoint elders at every location.
+Focus on both leaders and their gatherings.